RESEARCH & evidenced-based practice GRANT CAMP

 • Other scientific product

 The target audience for this course is Active, Reserve, Guard, and retired Nurse Corps officers from the Army, Navy, and Air Force.
 Course attendees should have completed preliminary work (eg. reviewed the literature and written an abstract/summary) prior to attending the workshop.
-During virtual presentations, writing mentors will provide informative lectures and dedicate time to review writing assignments and provide scholarly feedback.
-Completion of monthly virtual presentation assignments is required to attend the on-site event.
+During virtual presentation, writing mentors will provide informative lectures and dedicate time to review writing assignments and provide scholarly feedback.
+Completion of the virtual presentation assignment is required to attend the on-site event.
 Note: Attendance the Writing Workshop is limited to one time per person.

 DATE